 - All Rabbits exhibiting at the Pulaski County Fair must be declared by June 1st at pulaskicountyin.fairentry.com

 - All Rabbits members must be YQCA certified to exhibit by June 1st.

-- Rabbit Tattooing will be the 3rd Saturday in June, the 15th, from 9-11 am at the fairgrounds.
+- Rabbit Tattooing will be Saturday, June 13, from 9-11 am at the fairgrounds.

 Grooming assistance rule for all species: